hiphip12/speedgame/readme.md

 ## Description

-This is school project in which a first game was made and practiced implementing:
+This is individual school project in which we built a simple game and practiced implementing:
 - classList / add() & remove()
 - setTimeout
 - Math.random()